aaalgo/tfgraph/README.md

 # Receptive Field Size Analysis

-This program automatically computes the receptive field size of the top-most layer of the type Conv2D or PoolMax.
+This program automatically computes the receptive field size of the top-most layer of the type Conv2D or PoolMax (the narrowest layer of a FCN or AutoEncoder).
 It is important that the receptive field size is big enough to capture the characteristic structure of the underlying image.